This Lemon Vinaigrette is my favorite homemade salad dressing, and it’s incredibly simple to make. Store-bought dressing truly doesn’t compare!

 Basil Vinaigrette is another of my favorite salad dressings if you’re a basil fan.

-Is Lemon Vinaigrette healthy?
+Is this recipe healthy?
 Yes, this recipe is Whole30 compliant, low carb, keto friendly, vegan, gluten-free, dairy-free, etc!
 It’s suitable for pretty much every eating style I know of.

 Does Lemon Vinaigrette need to be refrigerated?
 Yes, store in the fridge for up to 10 days.